GlenAshwood/chaos-demo/minikube/README.md

 minikube service devops-tools-api-service  -n chaos-space
 ```

-## Experiment 1 - Basic health check on DevToolApp
+## Experiment 1 - Basic health check on DevTool pods
-This experiment will check w that all pods within the choosen namespace (in our case **chaos-space**) are running, if "healthy", a random pod with our choosen label (**app=devops-tools-api**) will be terminatated.
-Once that action has been completed, the namespace will be probed again.
+This experiment will verify that all pods are running within the choosen namespace (in our case **chaos-space**), if "healthy", a random pod with our choosen label (**app=devops-tools-api**) will be terminatated.
+Once that action has been completed, the namespace will be probed again to confirm pods are running

 ```
 chaos run chaos/health-test-1.yaml